 Schools, employers, sports clubs, governments and communities all need to put the policies, strategies and facilities in place that will enable all children and young people to participate fully in all aspects of their lives, whether or not they menstruate.

-The Commissioner highlighted these issues in her Menstruation Matters (2021) report, and while many improvements have been achieved since then, period poverty, stigma, and prejudicial practices still stop those who menstruate participating equally in everyday activities.
+South Australia’s inaugural Commissioner for Children and Young People, Helen Connolly, highlighted these issues in her Menstruation Matters (2021) report, and while many improvements have been achieved since then, period poverty, stigma, and prejudicial practices still stop those who menstruate participating equally in everyday activities.

 Period Justice. © Commissioner for Children and Young People, South Australia.
 All rights reserved.